WVC Industrial Technology - Electronics

 Programmable Logic Controller Networks

 Introduces the many networks for online communications, including Serial, ControlNet, DeviceNet, Profibus and Ethernet networks.
-The student will also use network technology to multicast input devices, share data between controllers, and control remote I/O. Prerequisite: ELTRO 220.
+Also use network technology to multicast input devices, share data between controllers, and control remote I/O. Prerequisite: ELTRO 220.

 ELTRO 231 5 credits